4 25 As A Percentage

 Advanced Concepts: Percentage Increase and Decrease

 Understanding how to work with percentages extends beyond simple conversions.
 Often, we need to calculate percentage increases or decreases.
-For example, if a value increases from 20 to 25, we might ask: "What is the percentage increase?"
+Take this: if a value increases from 20 to 25, we might ask: "What is the percentage increase?

 Here's how to calculate percentage increase: